Welcome to Penguins!

 Every week, we will look at new spelling rules / patterns.
 The term list will be sent via TEAMS (hard copy available upon request) and there will be a weekly test.
 If your child is secure on a particular set, you can begin working on subsequent sets where they may be trickier.

 Weekly READ tasks are set each week and require children to complete a specific task linked to their reading book.
-They are handed out on a Friday and due back in on or before the following Friday.
+They are handed out on a Monday and due back in on or before the following Monday.

 Other homework tasks are set on TEAMS (all children have their own log in & password).
 This is a range of tasks that link to the learning in school.
 They are set on the first day of each half term and are due back on the last Tuesday of the half term unless otherwise specified.
 Homework is to be completed where possible via the TEAMS set up but additional items may be handed in separately e.g. art projects etc.